Crypto-TII/TLS1.3/MAKECERTS.md

 We do not control a global Certificate authority.
 But in a closed-world setting we can create our own.
-In the *servercert* directory there is an *server* directory, inside of which there is an *intermediate* directory, inside of which there is a *root* directory.
+In the *servercert* directory there is a *server* directory, inside of which there is an *intermediate* directory, inside of which there is a *root* directory.
 In each of these is a Python script which can generate a suitable certificate.
 To create a full chain in a closed world setting, start from the *root* directory and work back.
 Measures should be taken to further protect the associated secret keys as suggested above.